Arcadia-Science/prehgt/README.md

 - **gff_product**: GFF protein product
 - **gff_protein_id**: GFF protein ID
 - **gff_transl_table**: GFF translation table
 - **gff_frame_tally**: total number of frames in which a CDS was observed in the original GFF file.
-One information for the first frame is retained to reduce reporting redundancy.
+Only information for the first frame is retained to reduce reporting redundancy.
 </details>

 #### Other outputs